-But reformed abortion laws in the hands of the American medical profession are just as bad as the old laws, and often worse. notion that a certain woman "deserves" an abortion is an insult, and opens the woman up to the degrading procedure by which doctors and hospitals judge whether she falls into some category of qualification.
+But reformed abortion laws in the hands of the American medical profession are just as bad as the old laws, and often worse.
+The whole notion that a certain woman "deserves" an abortion is an insult, and opens the woman up to the degrading procedure by which doctors and hospitals judge whether she falls into some category of qualification.
 And the medical profession hides behind the list of qualifications, using it more to turn women down than to accept them.
-According to Larry Plagenz (Modern Hospital, July, 1969), the number of abortions in some California hospitals has increased six-fold since the law changed, while some have stopped altogether, and meanwhile the statewide rate of 100,000 yearly illegal abortions continues unabated.
-Dr. George Cunningham, Chief of the Bureau of Maternal and Child Health stated in the same article that "hospitals that want to can make the procedure for obtaining an abortion complicated, timeconsuming and expensive.
+According to Larry Plagenz (Modern Hospital, July 1969), the number of abortions in some California hospitals has increased six-fold since the law changed, while some have stopped altogether, and meanwhile the statewide rate of 100,000 yearly illegal abortions continues unabated.
+Dr. George Cunningham, Chief of the Bureau of Maternal and Child Health, stated in the same article that "hospitals that want to can make the procedure for obtaining an abortion complicated, time-consuming and expensive.
 One method is to require two psychiatrists' statements when the law requires only one."
 The "abortion committee", rarely required by law, is the shield used by hospitals in many states.
-After a case has been approved by two or more specialists it must be passed by a committee of three or more rotating senior staff members, and a unanimous vote is often required.
+After a case has been approved by two or more specialists, it must be passed by a committee of three or more rotating senior staff members, and a unanimous vote is often required.
 As it is not uncommon even in non-Catholic hospitals for there to be a Catholic or a conservative doctor on the board, most cases are turned down.
-(We object not to a doctor's refusing on personal grounds to perform abortions, but to his being able to stop other doctors from performing them.)
+(We object not to a doctor's refusing on personal grounds to perform abortions, but to his being able to stop other doctors from performing them.
+Any individual doctor trained for years to save life, and persuaded by religious or other convictions that a fetus is "life", could understandibly reject the idea of destroying it.)